 What happens during a free AI audit?

-We test how ChatGPT, Gemini, Perplexity, and Claude currently respond when travelers ask about your destination, category, and competitors.
+We test how ChatGPT, Gemini, and Perplexity currently respond when travelers ask about your destination, category, and competitors.

 You receive a full report showing where you're visible, where you're missing, and the specific prompts losing you bookings today.
 No commitment required.